 The weber Hibachi Grill is beautifully designed with a heavy-duty structure and unparalleled performance

-The Weber is an environmentally-safe and healthy-to-use option as it is not coated with any kind of chemicals or synthetics.
+The Weber is an environmentally-safe and healthy-to-use option as it is not coated with any kind of chemical or synthetic.
 Instead, the company has the entire product seasoned with pure vegetable oil.
 If you want to experience the hibachi-cooking in its entirety, this grill is a must have!

 A Small-sized Convenient & Durable Hibachi Grill